aabhisek30/Data-science-concepts/README.md

 ## Linear regression by sklearn

+1. Dataset used - Boston house (Inbuilt in sklearn)
+2. Implemented Linear regression using sklearn for different number of iteration(10-10000)
+3. Calcualted Mean Absoulte error(MAE) and Mean square error(MSE) for each iteration
+4. Plotted MAE and MSE vs number of iterations

 ## Implemented Linear regression with ridge regularization

 ## KNN for uniform and distance weight

+1. Dataset used - Iris Dataset
+2. Compared the result of different number of neighbours for uniform and distance weight
+3. Found that as number of neighbours increases, accuracy decreased drastically for uniform while remain almost constant for distance weight

 ## Transfer learning